 Here’s a comment from the Average Student Debt At Record High post I’d like you to read.

-I went to a private college and got a BS and MS in engineering that left me in $88K of student loan debt upon graduating.
+I went to a private college and got a BS and MS in engineering.
+School left me in $88K of student loan debt upon graduating.
 This would have been more, but I was working multiple jobs throughout college to afford the $40K/yr price tag.
-Like some others have said, the FASFA really screwed over my family because it valued their house at an insane amount even though they had a substantial mortgage.
+Like some others have said, the FASFA really screwed over my family.
+It valued their house at an insane amount even though they had a substantial mortgage.
 I’m pretty sure it also looked at my parent’s retirement accounts as assets that could be liquidated, but that was not an option.

 Anyway, after graduating with $88K in debt, I continued to work 2, 3, 4, and even 5 jobs at a time to make as much money as possible.
 My first real job started at 50K but has risen to just over 100K in six years.
 Even though I am making this money now, I am still working side hustles to make extra money, and can easily make an extra $2-300 a week with minimal work from home, mostly through websites like fiverr, crowdsource, and other freelancing platforms.
 Sometimes I still help out at a friend’s restaurant waiting tables and can make $2-300 in a night!